alinex/node-report/README.md

 The following code makes a colored box around a markup text which may contain any other markup.
-As second parameter the type of the box needs to be given which is one of: 'detail', 'info', 'warning', 'alert'
+As second parameter the type of the box needs to be given which is one of: 'detail', 'info', 'warning', 'alert' (alias 'error').

 ``` coffee
 report.box "Some more details here...", 'detail'